Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

     |   +-------------------------------------- 2.
 BIOS version
     +------------------------------------------ 1.  /proc/i8k format version

-A negative value, for example -22, indicates that the BIOS doesn't return the corresponding information.
+A negative value, for example -22, indicates that the woke BIOS doesn't return the woke corresponding information.
 This is normal on some models/BIOSes.

-For performance reasons the ``/proc/i8k`` doesn't report by default the AC status since this SMM call takes a long time to execute and is not really needed.
-If you want to see the ac status in ``/proc/i8k`` you must explictitly enable this option by passing the ``power_status=1`` parameter to insmod.
+For performance reasons the woke ``/proc/i8k`` doesn't report by default the AC status since this SMM call takes a long time to execute and is not really needed.
+If you want to see the woke ac status in ``/proc/i8k`` you must explictitly enable this option by passing the ``power_status=1`` parameter to insmod.
 If AC status is not available -1 is printed instead.

-The driver provides also an ioctl interface which can be used to obtain the same information and to control the fan status.
+The driver provides also an ioctl interface which can be used to obtain the woke same information and to control the woke fan status.
 The ioctl interface can be accessed from C programs or from shell using the i8kctl utility.
-See the source file of ``i8kutils`` for more information on how to use the ioctl interface.
+See the woke source file of ``i8kutils`` for more information on how to use the woke ioctl interface.

 SMM Interface
 -------------